-Feeling a chill because you’re seeing error code 270 from your Lennox® furnace?
+Feeling a chill because you’re getting error code 270 from your Lennox® furnace?

-When your ignitor ceases working, it’s better to rely on our NATE-certified technicians.
-They’ve gone through detailed education, so you can rest easy knowing they’ll determine what’s generating the furnace error and will fix it to your contentment.
+When your ignitor ceases working, it’s best to depend on our NATE-certified technicians.
+They’ve gone through detailed training, so you can rest easy knowing they’ll find out what’s generating the furnace error and will repair it to your satisfaction.

 We are confident in the quality of our furnace repair in Columbia so much, we back it with a 100% Satisfaction Guarantee* for a year.